 Will I need to prepare a CHMP?

-- Within an area of Cultural Heritage Sensitivity, that has not previously had significant ground disturbance
+- All or part of the activity area is in an area of Cultural Heritage Sensitivity, that has not previously had significant ground disturbance; and

-- All or part of the proposal is a high impact activity
+- All or part of the proposal is a high impact activity.

 1. Areas of Cultural Heritage Sensitivity

-- Named waterways (and within 200m)
+- Named waterways (and land within 200m);

-- Certain prior waterways (and within 200m)
+- Certain prior waterways (and land within 200m);

-- Certain ancient lakes (and within 200m)
+- Certain ancient lakes (and land within 200m);

-- Declared Ramsar wetlands (and within 200m)
+- Declared Ramsar wetlands (and land within 200m);

-- Coastal Crown land
+- Coastal Crown land;

-- Coastal land within 200m of high water mark
+- Coastal land within 200m of high water mark;

-- Parks (defined by the National Parks Act)
+- Parks (defined by the National Parks Act);

-- High plains areas
+- High plains areas;

 - Particular greenstone outcrops;

-- Stony rises of the Mt Eccles, Mt Napier and Mt Rouse lava flows
+- Stony rises of the Mt Eccles, Mt Napier and Mt Rouse lava flows;

-- Volcanic cones of western Victoria
+- Volcanic cones of western Victoria;

-- Lunettes (crescent shaped dunes adjacent to existing and prior lakes and swamps)
+- Lunettes (crescent shaped dunes adjacent to existing and prior lakes and swamps);

 2. High Impact Activities